YanhaoYang/settings_spec/README.md

 the configuration file is all right before an invalid configuration file breaks the application.

+It is tested on Ruby 1.9.3, 2.1.2.
+It should also work on Ruby 1.8.7, but you have to use `lambda` rather than `->`.

 ## Installation

 Add this line to your application's Gemfile: